-Occasionally classes have to be delayed/cancelled or close the college because of weather conditions or other emergencies.
+Occasionally classes have to be delayed, dismissed early or cancelled because of weather conditions or other emergencies.
 The most detailed information is on the HCC website www.housatonic.edu or by calling 203-332-5000.
-Students are encouraged to sign up for myCommnetNet alert text messages to receive delay, cancellation and closing information
+Students are encouraged to sign up for myCommnetNet alert text messages to receive delay, early dismissal or cancellation notifications.

-Students are required to check Blackboard for course activity information/assignments in the event of a class delay, cancellation or closing.
+Students are required to check Blackboard for course activity information and/or assignments in the event of a class delay, early dismissal or cancellation.